rsksmart/devportal-1.0/README.md

   - Visit `http://localhost:4000/webinars/` and verify that
     there aren't any missing events, or time zone issues.

+### Tutorials

+Similar to Webinars

+1. Edit the CSV file containing all of the event data:
+   `_data/rsk-tutorials.csv`
+1. Run the JSON and iCal generation scripts
+  - `npm run generate-tutorials`
+1. Check the diffs
+  - `git diff ./_data/tutorialslist.json`

 ### Issues

 We encourage you to